microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// The rank when adding the package dependency to a a package graph.
     /// @note A package graph is sorted in ascending order from -infinity...0...+infinity
-    /// @note The default value is zero
+    /// @note The default value is PackageDepedencyRank.Default Int32 Rank;
-    Int32 Rank;

-    /// If a package dependency resolves to a package with dependencies and this option is true
-    /// the dependencies are ignored; only the package is added to the package graph.
-By default
-    /// a resolved package and its dependencies are added to the package graph.
-    Boolean OnlyUseFirstPackageFamily;

     /// If a package is added to a package graph with a package of the same rank (aka a collision on rank)
     /// and this option is true the package is prepended to the set of packages of the same rank.